 Once you hear about the concept of Umuganda, you just want to take it back with you and you also can’t help but wonder what might happen if Umuganda was mandatory in your own country.
 Could it make people less lonely?
 Would the forgotten members of our community become more visible and more valuable?
 Could it heal divisiveness?

-You cannot come to Rwanda without seeing the impact of people taking the time to help each other and organisations helping Rwandan people (and animals come to that).
+You cannot come to Rwanda without seeing the impact of people taking the time to help each other and organizations helping Rwandan people (and animals come to that).
 People make it a priority in their lives to be of service to those around them and the joy that they get from it.

 So, Rwanda is a special place.
-It’s not just about chimps, an hour with gorillas or seeing elephants from the water, it’s a place to rediscover parts of you that you might have taken a backseat.
+It’s not just about chimps, an hour with gorillas, or seeing elephants from the water, it’s a place to rediscover parts of you that you might have taken a backseat.

-If you are interested in our life changing trips please see our current offerings and while you are over there, make sure you are on our mailing list to get all our news and find out if and when we go back to Rwanda.
+If you are interested in our life-changing trips please see our current offerings and while you are over there, make sure you are on our mailing list to get all our news and find out if and when we go back to Rwanda

 Please keep me posted on new trips